Curated by Veloretti

 Folderol

-Day 3 - Local culture & quiet streets
+Day 3 - Local culture and quiet streets

-Hungry for the home stretch, we cycled to Grave in the 3rd arrondissement for even better coffee and a late-afternoon escape off the beaten path.
-We made a quick stop at Sabre to pick up some colourful, high-quality tableware that fits perfectly in a bike basket.
-We ended our journey at Recoin; simple seafood and great cocktails provided the perfect, salt-aired ending to our Parisian story.
+Hungry for the home stretch, we cycled to Grave in the 3rd arrondissement for yet another perfect coffee and a late-afternoon escape off the beaten path.
+We made a quick stop at Sabre to pick up some colourful, high-quality tableware, and ended our journey at Recoin; simple seafood and great cocktails provided the perfect, salt-aired ending to our Parisian story.

 Fauna